quintel/my-etm/README.md

    2. run `bundle exec rake db:create` to create your database and contact the private Quintel slack channel to fill your database with records from staging server

 7. You're now ready-to-go!
-Fire up the Rails process with `rails s` or better `bin/dev`.
+Fire up the Rails process with `rails s -p 3002` or better `bin/dev -p 3002`.

 8. If you run into an dataset error, check out this [explanation](https://github.com/quintel/etsource#csv-documents "Explanation on etsource CSV files") on CSV files